sarutheluffy/Unity3D-soomla-IAP/README.md

 1. Go to menu bar in your unity Window//Soomla and change the soomla sectret key and make it as complex as you can

 for Android:
-if you are building for android then in the window/soomla check the android chekbox and don't forget to paste you SHA Key from the IAP and SErvice from the developer console.
+if you are building for android then in the window/soomla check the android chekbox and don't forget to paste you SHA Key from the IAP and Service from the developer console.

 for IOS:
-simmpli just checkt the ios checkbox.
+simply just checkt the ios checkbox.

 That's all
-Thanks
-Regards
-Rinku saru
-Game Dev.
+Cheers